mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/brain_extraction.rst

     * - args
       - OPTIONAL
       - string
-      - Additional parameters to the command.
-Maps to a command-line argument as %s
+      - Additional parameters to the command
     * - center
       - OPTIONAL
       - list
-      - 3 integer items specifying the center of gravity in voxels.
-Maps to command-line argument -c %s
+      - 3 integer items specifying the center of gravity in voxels
     * - environ
       - OPTIONAL
       - dictionary